Instant Pot Pot Roast is a belly-warming meal that requires little prep!

 How To Make Instant Pot Pot Roast

-- Brown Roast: Cut roast into large 3 to 4″ chunks.
+- Brown: Cut roast into large 3″ to 4″ chunks.
 Brown in the instant pot.

 - Saute: Sauté the onions in the Instant Pot then add the red wine and scrape any brown bits on the bottom.
 This will help ensure you avoid a burn notice.

-- Add Veggies: Add the rest of the ingredients and stir.
-Add the beef back to the instant pot.
+- Add Veggies: Add the beef along with the rest of the ingredients and stir.

 - Cook: Set the instant pot to high and cook for 45 minutes, then natural release for 15 minutes.